 The NCI has played a major role in HIV/AIDS research since the beginning of the epidemic, when a cluster of cases of Kaposi's sarcoma was one of the harbingers of this new disease.
 NCI scientists have made a number of key discoveries in both HIV/AIDS and AIDS-associated cancer.
 Today, this research is coordinated by the Office of HIV and AIDS Malignancy (OHAM) and carried out in multiple divisions and offices of the NCI.

-Keep up-to-date with news about HIV/AIDS-related cancer research and learn about relevant meetings and conferences.
+OHAM monitors developments in HIV/AIDS research and curates a list of relevant events.
+Keep up-to-date with news about HIV/AIDS-related cancer research and learn about meetings and conferences in the field.

 The Office of HIV and AIDS Malignancy enhances NCI’s research in the field of HIV/AIDS and facilitates the NCI-wide coordination of this effort.
 Learn more about the clinical and programmatic initiatives that OHAM oversees.